 - The current rent you pay per week.

 - A declaration that you’ve been paying your rent on time for at least the last 12 months.
-This doesn’t have to be with the same property just as long as it’s 12 months continuous history.
-This means that multiple reference letters may need to be provided.

 - Full name and signature of your real estate agent.